liormotola/HW1_094295/readme.md

 ### Reproduce results
 #### predict.py
-This will use our best pretrained model - `xgboost_final_model.json` to predict sepsislabel over new data.
+This will use our best pretrained model - `xgboost_final_model.json` to predict sepsis-label over new data.<br>
 Should get as an argument path to the test data